Sameen-k/Deployment6/DocumentationSK.md

 1. It's important to note that resources vary by region they are created in.
 This includes the creation of a key-pair.
 The infrastructure in both the East and West regions requires 1 key-pair each.
 This is essential since the key-pair must be specified in the instance resource blocks in the terraform files when creating the infrastructure.

 _AT THIS POINT CHECK TO MAKE SURE THE INFRASTRUCTURE IS SUCCESSFULLY CREATED_

+#### RDS Database configuration:
+Now an AWS RDS database can be configured.
+The purpose of it is so that the 4 SQLite databases on each application instance can connect to each other for shared data.

+1. Navigate to AWS to configure the RDS database.
+For this deployment, make sure to select MySQL for "Engine Options".
+Then use the free tier template, create a username and password, allow public access, and disable encryption.
+After the database is created a default Security Group is also created, so make sure to edit that default Security Group and add the inbound rule to open port 3306 to IPv4 (everyone)